Sound-Guided Semantic Video Generation: Introduction

 Existing video generation methods rely on motion generation from a noise vector given an initial frame~\cite{tian2021a,tulyakov2018mocogan,yan2021videogpt}.
 As they create trajectory from noise vectors without any guidance, the motion of the generated video is not semantically meaningful.
 On the other hand, sound provides the cue for motion and various context of the scene~\cite{9524590}.
 Specifically, sound may represent events of the scene such as `viola playing' or `birds singing'.
 It can also provide a tone of the scene such as `Screaming' or `Laughing'.
 This is an important cue for generating a video because the video's temporal component and motion are closely associated with sound.
 Generating high-fidelity video from sound is crucial for a variety of applications, such as multimedia content creation and filmmaking.
 However, most sound-based video generation works focus on generating a talking face matching from verbal sound using 2D facial landmarks~\cite{chen2019hierarchical,Das2020SpeechDrivenFA,Suwajanakorn2017SynthesizingO} or 3D face representation~\cite{Chen2020TalkingheadGW,Richard_2021_WACV,Thies2020NeuralVP,wang2021facevid2vid,wu2021imitating,yi2020audiodriven,Yang:2020:MakeItTalk}.

-Generating a realistic video from non-verbal sound is challenging.
+\thefootnote \footnote{ {{\bf Acknowledgement.} This work is partially supported by Institute of Information \& communications Technology Planning \& Evaluation (IITP) grant funded by the Korea government(MSIT) (No. 2019-0-00079, Artificial Intelligence Graduate School Program(Korea University)).
+J. Kim is partially supported by the National Research Foundation of Korea grant (NRF-2021R1C1C1009608), Basic Science Research Program (NRF-2021R1A6A1A13044830), and ICT Creative Consilience program (IITP-2022-2022-0-01819).
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the funding agency.}} \thefootnote Generating a realistic video from non-verbal sound is challenging.
 First, the spatial and temporal contexts of a generated video need to be semantically consistent with sound.
 Although some studies~\cite{chatterjee2020sound2sight,le2021ccvs} have tried to synthesize video with sound as an independent variable, mapping from 1D semantic information from audio to visual signal is not straightforward.
 Furthermore, when a sound of waves enters as an input, these works can not generate a video with diverse waves.
 Second, the generated motion should be physically plausible and temporally coherent between frames.
 Recent works~\cite{brouwer2020audio,jeong2021tr} use a latent mapper network with music as the input for navigating in StyleGAN~\cite{karras2019style} latent space.
 Since the direction in the latent space is randomly provided, however, the content semantics from the video are not realistic.
 Finally, there is a lack of high-fidelity video dataset for generating a realistic video from non-verbal sound.